 Searching in Business.Idaho.Gov [clear]

-Do Homeowners Who Provide Temporary Lodging Have To Charge Tax?
+How Do I Establish a Temporary Lodging Business and Do I Have To Charge Tax?

 I want to start a non-profit organization.
 How do I do that and are there special regulations?